-- ☐ Collect geotagged data on: - · New daily cases - Proportion of new cases from beyond known contacts of existing cases (proxy for local transmission) - Total active cases - Number of people under isolation or quarantine - Deaths from suspected or confirmed COVID-19 cases - ☐ Analyze existing baseline data to identify potential hotspots: - · Demographic data, disaggregated by age and gender, along with density data - Location of informal settlements that have high density and low access to services - Epidemiological vulnerabilities, including age, cardiovascular and/or respiratory issues, etc. - Access to healthcare and other basic needs (water and sanitation, shelter, food).
+- ☐ Develop/upgrade COVID-19 data platform for data collection and dissemination. - ☐ Collect geotagged data on: - New daily cases - Proportion of new cases from beyond known contacts of existing cases (proxy for local transmission) - Total active cases - Number of people under isolation or guarantine - Deaths from suspected or confirmed COVID-19 cases.

+- ☐ Analyze existing baseline data to identify potential hotspots: - Demographic data, disaggregated by age and gender, along with density data - Location of informal settlements that have high density and low access to services - Epidemiological vulnerabilities, including age, cardiovascular and/or respiratory issues, etc. - Access to healthcare and other basic needs (water and sanitation, shelter, food).